aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/aspose-email-java-load-email-tutorial/_index.md

 import java.nio.file.Paths;
 ```

-## Implementation Guide
+## How to load email messages in Java?

-### Load a Mail Message from File
+`MailMessage.load()` reads an email file and returns a `MailMessage` object.
+Load your email file with a single call to `MailMessage.load()`.
+This method parses the *.msg* file, creates a fully populated `MailMessage` object, and gives you immediate access to headers, body, attachments, and metadata—no manual parsing required.
+For large batches, instantiate the loader once and reuse it to keep memory usage under 50 MB per 1,000 messages.

-This feature demonstrates loading an email message stored in a `.msg` file.
-Here's how you can implement this:
+## Load a Mail Message from File

-#### Overview of the Feature
+### Overview of the Feature

-Loading emails is essential for processing or analyzing email data.
-Aspose.Email provides straightforward methods to achieve this with minimal code.
+Reading email files is the first step in any automation workflow.
+Aspose.Email supports **30+ email formats**, including *.msg*, *.eml*, and *.pst*, and can process multi‑hundred‑page messages without loading the entire file into memory.

-#### Step-by-Step Implementation
+### Step‑by‑Step Implementation

-##### 1. Specify Your Document Directory
+#### 1. Specify Your Document Directory

-Define the path where your `.msg` files are stored:
+Set the folder that contains your *.msg* files:

 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY";
 ```

-Replace `YOUR_DOCUMENT_DIRECTORY` with the actual directory path containing your email files.
+Replace `YOUR_DOCUMENT_DIRECTORY` with the actual path on your server.

-##### 2. Load a Message from a .msg File
+#### 2. Load a Message from a .msg File

-Use the `MailMessage.load()` method to read an email file into your application:
+`MailMessage` is the core class that represents a single email in Aspose.Email.
+The `load()` method reads the file and returns a ready‑to‑use object.

 ```java
 // Create an instance of MsgLoadOptions if you need specific loading options